stolostron/multicluster-global-hub/README.md

 kubectl create secret generic storage-secret -n "open-cluster-management" \
     --from-literal=database_uri=<postgresql-uri>
 ```
 > You can run this sample script `./operator/config/samples/storage/deploy_postgres.sh` to install postgres in `hoh-postgres` namespace and create the secret `storage-secret` in namespace `open-cluster-management` automatically.
+To override the secret namespace, set `TARGET_NAMESPACE` environment variable to the ACM installation namespace before executing the script.

 4. Kafka is installed and two topics `spec` and `status` are created, also a secret with name `transport-secret` that contains the kafka access information should be created in `open-cluster-management` namespace: